beckym223/manual_work/E6_long_edited.md

 settle for nothing less than the best."
-Some economists have even taken self-interest to ex- plain choice tautologically: t Presidential Address delivered at the one hundred sev- enteenth meeting of the American Economic Association,  January 7, 2006, Boston, MA.
+Some economists have even taken self-interest to ex- plain choice tautologically:
-* Department of Economics, University of California,  Berkeley, 549 Evans Hall, #3880, Berkeley, CA 94720  (e-mail: mcfadden@econ.berkeley.edu).
-This paper was  prepared with the support of the National Institute of Aging  and the E. Morris Cox Endowment, University of Califor-  nia, Berkeley.
-I thank particularly Joachim Winter, and also  Sam Bowles, Frank Caro, Colin Camerer, Ernst Fehr, Flo-  rian Heiss, Dana Goldman, Elizabeth Goldstein, Arie
-Kapteyn, Alan Krueger, Byunghill Jun, Rosa Matzkin, Ellen  Peters, Richard Suzman, David Weir, Robert Willis, and David Wise for comments and suggestions.
 An article can have no value unless it has utility.
 No one will give anything for an article unless it yield him satisfaction.